 - Art and the built environment.

 This course builds on the experiences at Lower School but with two double lessons a week there is time to develop ideas and techniques to a much higher standard.
-We teach a Fine Art course which means that students can eventually work in a range of materials from sculpture, to painting, from digital work to installation
+We teach a Fine Art course which means that students can eventually work in a range of materials from sculpture, to painting, from digital work to installation.
+We follow the AQA Art and Design Specification.

 Trips, activities and clubs

-We often invite artists to run workshops with Year 9 students and all years have the chance to work with the Artist-in-Residence.
+The Art department organises exhibitions in Central Hall each year for students in Years 7, 8, and 9 and then the work is exhibited around the College.
+We often invite artists to run workshops with students and all years have the chance to work with the Artist-in-Residence.

-There is a Photography Club each Tuesday lunchtime which is a chance for students to develop their skills and explore ideas using their camera.
+There is an Art and Photography Club each Thursday lunchtime which is a chance for students to develop their skills and explore ideas.
 The department also has a lunchtime session for any student wanting to develop their own work, which is supported by the art staff.

 There are also opportunities to attend workshops in the Gerald Moore Gallery.
-There is an optional after-school club in the gallery each week for students in Year 7 to 9 and an evening class for GCSE and A level students.
+There is an optional after-school club in the gallery each week for students in Years 7 to 9 and an evening class for GCSE students.
 The gallery also hosts some exciting one-off workshops, which are well-attended by Eltham students.

-- Ms E Brass BA MA (Director of Art)
+- Ms S Heraghty BA (Director of Art)

 - Mrs A Richards BA (part-time)